-Lastly, again using the ANN as a joint probability function, the sample $\zvec_{\rm data}$ is drawn from the distribution $P(\zvec | \Theta_{\rm pred})$, to obtain the probability density of the parameters of interest.
+Lastly, again using the ANN as a joint probability function, the sample $\mathbf{X}$ is drawn from the distribution $P(\xvec | \thetavec_{\rm pred})$, to obtain the probability density of kinematic observables.
 This approach is illustrated below for the estimation of the acceptance and combinatorial background distributions of the $\Ds\to\Kp\pim\pip$ decay, described in Section~\ref{sec:toymc}.

 It is worth noting that, whilst these latent parameters should in principle comprise the set of features on which the parameters of interest depend strongly upon, this set need not be exhaustive.
-Providing that the included parameters are at least reasonably correlated with any additional parameters that are not considered, yet influence the parameters of interest, an `effective' value of these parameters can be obtained in the maximum likelihood fit stage.
+Providing that the included parameters are at least reasonably correlated with any additional parameters that are not considered, yet influence the kinematic distributions, an ``effective'' value of these parameters can be obtained in the maximum likelihood fit stage.
 As such, these latent parameters can differ from those that can be calculated directly from the dataset that the model is evaluated on, in such a way that the efficiency or background distribution can nevertheless be correctly parameterised using these.